 Professor James Stirling CBE FRS

-James Stirling is a particle physicist who has contributed to the understanding of a broad range of high-energy phenomena.
-His primary area of expertise lies in quantum chromodynamics — the theory describing the interactions of the strong nuclear force — where he has helped improve the accuracy of fundamental calculations.
+James Stirling was a particle physicist who contributed to the understanding of a broad range of high-energy phenomena.
+His primary area of expertise lay in quantum chromodynamics — the theory describing the interactions of the strong nuclear force — where he helped improve the accuracy of fundamental calculations.

 In recognition of his services to science, James was awarded a CBE in the 2006 New Year’s Honours.
 A former Director of the Institute for Particle Physics Phenomenology at Durham University, in August 2013 he became the first Provost of Imperial College London.